 What's It Going to Cost?

 Bamboo flooring costs about $2 to $8 per square foot, and it's definitely worth your while to stick with products in the mid to upper price range for a kitchen — less-expensive products aren't as durable or water-resistant.
-Moreover, one of the cons of bamboo flooring, especially less-expensive brands, is that they can off-gas volatile organic compounds from chemicals used in the adhesive.
-With this in mind, a trendy new bamboo floor in a 100-square-foot kitchen should cost a little more than $500 if you install it yourself and about twice that if you have it professionally installed.
+A new bamboo floor in a 100-square-foot kitchen should cost a little more than $500 if you install it yourself and about twice that if you hire a professional.